Illithid: Critical reception

 The mind flayer was ranked fourth among the ten best mid-level monsters by the authors of Dungeons & Dragons For Dummies.
 They referred to this unique creation of the D&D game as the "quintessential evil genius" and the "perfect evil overlord".
+Games journalist David M. Ewalt found them "one of D&D's most popular monsters".
+Academic Philip J. Clements considered mind flayers one of the "game's signature monsters", while Backstab reviewer Philippe Tessier called it a "classic of D&D" and Witwer et al. "iconic D&D monsters".

 The Stranger writer Cienna Madrid described the Mind Flayer as one of D&D's "ghastly fiends".
+Reviewer Julien Blondel for Backstab described them as vile brain-eating creatures full of psionic energy.
+He found them delightful creatures for a sadistic Dungeon Master to use, and a useful bridge between classic game worlds and the planes, as illithids abound in both.

-Rob Bricken from io9 named the mind flayer as the 9th most memorable D&D monster.
+Rob Bricken of io9 named the mind flayer as the 9th most memorable D&D monster.
 SyFy Wire in 2018 called it one of "The 9 Scariest, Most Unforgettable Monsters From Dungeons & Dragons", saying that "Mind flayers are another classic monster like the beholder."

-Screen Rant compiled a list of the game's "10 Most Powerful (And 10 Weakest) Monsters, Ranked" in 2018, calling the elder brain one of the strongest, saying that the 5th "edition of Dungeons & Dragons has toned down the elder brain a lot", it "still represents a grave threat to most adventuring parties, thanks to its range of powerful enchantment spells and psionic attacks, but it isn't quite the epic level threat that it once was."
+Screen Rant compiled a list of the game's "10 Most Powerful (And 10 Weakest) Monsters, Ranked" in 2018, calling the elder brain one of the strongest, saying that while the 5th "edition of Dungeons & Dragons has toned down the elder brain a lot", it "still represents a grave threat to most adventuring parties, thanks to its range of powerful enchantment spells and psionic attacks, but it isn't quite the epic level threat that it once was."
 Reviewer Scott Baird also found that the illithids in general "are considered to be one of the most disliked creatures in all of Dungeons & Dragons."

-Philip J. Clements considered mind flayers of the "game's signature monsters".

-Games journalist David M. Ewalt called them "one of D&D's most popular monsters".

-Reviewer Julien Blondel for Backstab described them as vile brain-eating creatures full of psionic energy.
-He found them delightful creatures for a sadistic Dungeon Master to use, and a useful bridge between classic game worlds and the planes, as illithids abound in both.